Ruakaka, a small coastal town on the shores of Bream Bay in Northland, is best known for its beach and when you see it, you’ll know why.

 While the word ‘motel’ often brings less-than-perfect images to mind, this place will totally subvert those expectations with its cleanliness, bright rooms and stylish décor.
 The service is great and children would love the playground.
 This place will have you thinking about a permanent move, and is a welcome change from the big smoke of Auckland…

 This is a great alternative option for Ruakaka accommodation and one that we’d recommend trying if you feel like doing something different.
 A bach in New Zealand is a modest holiday home or beach house (don’t say you never learn stuff from us!) and this website is a way to get to stay in one, just like a holidaying New Zealander.

 Using this trustworthy resource you can browse locals’ homes; choose your favorite then send an enquiry directly to the property owner or manager.
 With this much gorgeous coastline in one country, it’ll come as no surprise that there are plenty of options for you.
-Whether you’re looking for a four-bedroom family home or a cute cottage on the dunes, AirBNB has you covered.
+Whether you’re looking for a four-bedroom family home or a cute cottage on the dunes, VRBO has you covered.